kelvinlim/mriqc_tools/README.md

 # this makes it available at http://localhost:5003/posts
 sudo docker run -p 5003:5003 eyegazeqc

+# to run the container and then detach to run in background
+sudo docker run -d -p 5003:5003 eyegazeqc

 # there is a file x0-29.conf which is an apache config file
 # which sets up reverseproxy
 ```